Please enable JavaScript to ensure auto alt text generation works properly

 7 effective templates for an async interview follow-up

-Here are practical templates you can use after your one way video interview, along with when to use each one.
+Here are practical templates candidates can use after completing an asynchronous screening (which may include video responses and assessments), along with when to use each one.

 1. Thank you email within 24 hours